raylene/eng-handbook/management/guide-to-1-1s.md

 ## Why do 1:1s?

-Recurring one-on-one meetings (1:1s) between managers and their teammates have become a common engineering practice, and are one of the best ways for people to connect directly and personally about issues not just related to day-to-day work.
-As Ben Horowitz described in 2012, they “provide an excellent mechanism for information and ideas to flow up the organization” and are “free-form meeting(s) for all the pressing issues, brilliant ideas and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms.”
+Recurring one-on-one meetings (1:1s) have become a common engineering practice, and are one of the best ways for managers to personally connect about issues not just related to day-to-day work.

+> [One on ones] provide an excellent mechanism for information and ideas to flow up the organization [...]
+This is the free-form meeting for all the pressing issues, brilliant ideas and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms. —Ben Horowitz

 As our teams go increasingly remote, it’s even more important to set aside time for video/voice calls to maintain a personal connection—although management isn’t exactly like parenting, [scientific studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3277914/) have shown that communicating over text messages with family is less effective for managing stress than a simple phone call.